ComScore

 PureWow editors select every item that appears on this page, and the company may earn compensation through affiliate links within the story.
 All prices are accurate upon date of publish.
 You can learn more about the affiliate process here.

 Father’s Day is fast approaching, which means it's time to start brainstorming some ways to make the yearly celebration truly memorable.
-Whether that’s planning a day with the guys for him and his friends, game night with the grandkids or a romantic trip with just you and your hubby, make your favorite guy feel extra special with one of these 30 Father’s Day activities.
+Whether that’s planning a day with the guys for him and his friends, game night with the grandkids or a romantic trip with just you and your hubby, make your favorite guy feel extra special with one of these 50 Father’s Day activities, which include ideas that appeal to adults and are still fun for the whole family.

 THE 64 BEST FATHER'S DAY GIFTS, FROM $11 TO $1,900